numbnet/icesoft/icefaces3/trunk/icefaces/maven2/README.txt

 ICEfaces Maven2 Support

-If this is a source distribution, you will NEED to build the jars first so they are residing in the lib directories of their respective folders!!!
+NOTE: If this is a source distribution, you will NEED to build the jars first so they are residing in the lib directories of their respective folders.

 The following utilities are provided: